ishwarchandratiwari/sparkpost-api-documentation/services/inbound-domains.md

 You can have multiple inbound domains but each domain must be globally unique.

 Before you can use your inbound domain (e.g. `inbounddomain.test.com`), you will need to add MX records to your DNS settings.
+The DNS settings required depend on whether you are a SparkPost, SparkPost EU or SparkPost Enterprise customer.

-The following DNS settings are for SparkPost.com:
+The following DNS settings are for SparkPost:

 | Name                     | Type | Data                  | Priority |
 |--------------------------|------|-----------------------|----------|